 More Children’s Halloween Books

-Board books and short picture books perfect for the toddler crowd.
+Board books and short picture books are perfect for the toddler crowd.

 Books about monsters complete with a scary rating for each book.